 A Pacific Northwest native, Maggie received a BA in Cinema and Media Communications from George Fox University, and her writing has been published in art journals and online magazines.
 In addition, she has written and produced several short films.
 Maggie also interned at a Hollywood studio, assisting the publishing and marketing departments.
 When she’s not working or writing, she’s a sucker for crime documentaries, cooking, and podcasts.

-Alan Solan has more than 20 years’ experience as a newspaper reporter and editor in Idaho, Montana and Washington.
+Alan Solan brings more than 25 years’ experience as an award-winning freelance writer, newspaper reporter, columnist and editor in Idaho, Montana and Washington, his work appearing in regional and national publications.
+A poet, songwriter, and novelist, Alan produced and edited Pulse, a regional arts and entertainment publication covering eastern Washington and western Idaho, for almost a decade.
 He was a founding member of KRFP community radio in Moscow, Idaho, where he was a morning news anchor and the host of a weekly radio program for 11 years.
-He earned a B.S. in journalism and a minor in history from the University of Idaho.
+Alan earned a B.S. in journalism and a minor in history from the University of Idaho.

 Andrew Durkin is a composer and writer who has a PhD in English from the University of Southern California, where his mentor was Joseph Dane, author of What Is a Book?
 He was a postdoctoral fellow at the Annenberg Center for Communication at USC, where he worked with digital media pioneer Bob Stein.
 He lives in Portland, Oregon.